dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 Here, we can see that VoodooI2C is attached to GPI0 so no edits are needed for GPI0 and you can skip to the next section.

-If VoodooI2C isn't attached, then you may need to set `GPEN` or other variable to make sure GPI0 is enabled.
+If VoodooI2C isn't attached, then you may need to modify the `_STA` method in the `GPI0` device.
 In that case, you will need to find the GPI0 device in ACPI.

 First open your decompiled DSDT you got from [Dumping the DSDT](/Manual/dump.md) and [Decompiling and Compiling](/Manual/compile.md) with either maciASL(if in macOS) or any other text editor if in Windows or Linux(VSCode has an [ACPI extension](https://marketplace.visualstudio.com/items?itemName=Thog.vscode-asl) that can also help).